A Theoretical and Empirical Comparison of the Temporal Exponential Random Graph Model and the Stochastic Actor-Oriented Model: Theoretical Comparison Between the Two Models

 The TERGM, in its basic formulation, is a model of the edges in a network.
 These edges are modeled as a function of the topology of the network itself, exogenous relational covariates, and exogenous vertex (actor) attributes, either concurrently or as a function of past states of the network (see Equation~\ref{tergm_t}).
 As a consequence, the TERGM assumes little in the way of actor agency; the TERGM is consistent with more detailed models that provide for high degrees of agency from the actors, but it is also consistent with models that assume no agency at all.
 In other words, the TERGM has little to say \emph{by virtue of its basic mathematics} about the primacy of actors or their agency, but it can be adjusted, through the dependence statistics and covariates included in its specification, to model the structure of the network as a function of actor-centric processes.

 For example, conflicts in the international system can be modeled by describing structural effects like two-stars (an edge- or subgraph-level interpretation), but these counts of subgraph products can be interpreted from an individual actor perspective.
-For instance, one could posit that one state attacks another state because it has been attacked by a third party before (preferential attachment), thus leading to a topology where two-stars are prevalent.
+For instance, one could posit that one state attacks another state because that state has been attacked by a third party before (preferential attachment), thus leading to a topology where two-stars are prevalent.
 The TERGM is therefore compatible with actor-based theories, but it does not assume per se that actors make these decisions.
 For instance, one could also apply a TERGM to the changing topology of electrical power networks and model endogenous features like two-paths without invoking theory related to the primacy of actors.

 The SAOM is explicitly actor-centric, thus its namesake as an ``actor-oriented'' model, in the sense that one might regard the determination of outgoing edges as part of the behavior of the actor.
 The SAOM includes two processes, related to the timing and nature of edge changes, that are built specifically around the agency assumed of the actors \citep{snijders2010introduction} (see Equations~\ref{rate_function} and~\ref{changeprob}).
-Logically, these stochastic processes assume the agency of the actor: that the actor has the ability and motivation to change his/her/its edges.
+Logically, these stochastic processes assume the agency of the actor: that the actor has the ability and motivation to change their edges.
 We will discuss these two processes again below, as they relate more to timing and edge updating than actors.
-What is important to make clear here is that the SAOM is not actor-oriented in the sense that the outcome of interest is an actor-level variable; like with the TERGM, edges and the network topology resulting from these edges are the outcomes of interest.
-The SAOM is a model of the changes in relationships between actors (thus, a model of the network and not a model of the actors) that is conditioned by specific assumptions about how actors behave.\footnote{We consider the original formulation of the SAOM as a model of network change here.
-For a discussion on SAOM variants pertaining to the behavior of actors, see Section~\ref{behavior}.}
+What is important to make clear here is that the SAOM is not actor-oriented in the sense that the outcome of interest is an actor-level variable.
+Rather, similar to the TERGM, edges and the network topology resulting from these edges are the outcomes of interest.
+The SAOM is a model of the \emph{changes} in relationships between actors (thus, a model of the network and not a model of the actors) that is conditioned by specific assumptions about how actors behave.\footnote{We consider the original formulation of the SAOM as a model of network change here.
+For a discussion on SAOM variants pertaining to the behavior of actors, see Section~\ref{behavior}.} The TERGM is a model of the \emph{status} (e.\,g., connected or not) of relationships between actors \citep{block2018change} that may be adjusted to address changes in relationships.